Just My Type (book)

-Just My Type: A Book About Fonts is a nonfiction book by Simon Garfield, a British journalist and non-fiction author.
-The book touches on typography in our daily lives, specifically why people dislike Comic Sans, Papyrus, and Trajan Capitals; the overwhelming European popularity of Helvetica; and how a font can make a person seem such a way, such as masculine, feminine, American, British, German, or Jewish.
+Just My Type: A Book About Fonts is a non-fiction book by British journalist and author Simon Garfield.
+It consists of essays about popular typefaces and discusses the impact of typography on our daily lives.
+Themes covered in the book include why people dislike Comic Sans, Papyrus, and Trajan Capitals; the overwhelming European popularity of Helvetica; and how a font can make a person seem such a way, such as masculine, feminine, American, British, German, or Jewish.

 Overview

 The first chapter, "We Don't Serve Your Type", is about why people dislike the font Comic Sans.
 Other widely disliked fonts are discussed in chapter 21, "The Worst Fonts in the World".
 Chapter 2, "Capital Offence", details font etiquette, while chapter 3, "Legibility vs. Readability", details the difference between a font being "legible" and a font being "readable."
 Chapters 4, "Can a font make me popular?"; 9, "What is it about the Swiss?"; 13, "Can a font be German, or Jewish?"; and 14, "American Scottish", detail how a font can make somebody or something look.
 Chapter 7, "Baskerville is Dead (Long Live Baskerville)", and various "fontbreaks" detail the histories of specific fonts.